Uday14051405/Bank-Statement-Analyzer/README.md

 ---

 ## 📦 Installation Guide (For Demonstration)
-> Note: This repository is for **portfolio/demo purposes** only.
+> Note: This repository is for **portfolio purposes** only.
 Some sensitive business logic and private data have been removed.

 ### Steps:
 ```bash